 Studies have found it’s possible to transmit gingivitis and periodontitis bacteria from person to person.
 This transmission can occur from parent to child through sharing utensils or between romantic partners.
+(4)

 Through a healthy diet packed with proper nutrients, good dental habits, and regular checkups, you can help your immune system maintain the proper balance of bacteria in your oral microbiome.

-Which bacteria is responsible for gingivitis?
+Which bacteria are responsible for gingivitis?

-- Actinobacillus actinomycetemcomitans
+- Actinobacillus actinomycetemcomitans (5)

-- Porphyromonas gingivalis
+- Porphyromonas gingivalis (6)